Regions and availability zones¶

 A global load balancer is a solution that uses a globally redundant technology to send requests to more than a single availability zone.

-The two most common ways to implement this, either by using BGP (the dynamic routing protocol that powers the internet) or by using DNS (Domain Name System).
+The two most common ways to support this is, either by using BGP (the dynamic routing protocol that powers the internet) or by using DNS (Domain Name System).

-Both are globally distributed by nature and would therefore work irrespectively of a single availability zone.
+Both are globally distributed by nature and work irrespectively of a single availability zone.

 The main reason to use a global load balancer is to ensure that the request does not get stuck in a dependency towards an AZ that is not working.

 Lets say you do load balancing in europe-se-1a, it would normally send requests also to backends that you have running in europe-se-1b.
-If europe-se-1b goes down, it would correctly be removed.
+If europe-se-1b goes down, it would correctly remove them.

 Using a failover scenario with load balancers in availability zones would still mean that there are dependencies between them that might cause the failover not to work, particularly in a partial outage scenario.